Aaftab8564/Movie-Recommdation-System/README.md

 # 🎬 Movie Recommendation System

 A **content-based movie recommender** system built using Python and machine learning.
-It suggests movies based on a user's preferences, watched history, and similarity of movie metadata like genres, keywords, and popularity.
+It suggests movies based on a user's similarity, latest, and tags of movie metadata like genres, keywords, and popularity.

 ---